 Try new things that help you meet new people

 Do activities that help you meet new people if you’re having trouble meeting people in your new community.
 Volunteer at a local organization, join a club, or join a sports team.
 Consider using dating apps or attending events with new people, such as conferences.
 Meeting new people in a new community can be challenging, but these are some good ways to do so.

 Don’t expect it to go away overnight

 A sense of homesickness can come and go throughout your immigrant life.
 Missing your family or home might cause you to feel this way.
 Do not expect it to disappear overnight; it may take some time to subside.

 Take care of your physical and mental health

 Homesickness can make you more prone to physical and mental health problems, so it’s important to take care of your health.
-Try to stay hydrated, eat healthy meals, and get plenty of rest, even if you’re feeling stressed or homesick.
-Sign up for a yoga or meditation class, or look for other ways to relax.
+No matter how stressed or homesick you feel, stay hydrated, eat healthy meals, and rest plenty.
+Try yoga or meditation, or find other ways to relax.
 Try to find ways to release stress, like running, or finding a creative outlet, like writing or painting.

 Don’t forget why you came

 It can be easy to get caught up in how difficult adjusting to life in a new country can be.
 You might be tempted to give up and go back home.
-However, don’t forget why you came in the first place.
-Remember, you came to pursue your dreams and make a better life for yourself.
-You made a decision to better your life, and now it’s time to follow through with that decision.
+Keep in mind, however, why you came here in the first place.
+Don’t forget that you came here to pursue your dreams and better yourself.
+You have decided to improve your life, and now it is time to get started.